You should always be looking to improve your trading edge. The NYSE Tick is the perfect trading indicator to do just that.

 When markets are going down traders are hitting the bid, resulting in more downticks than upticks.
 Can you guess what this leads to?
 Yes, a negative tick count and bearish sentiment.

 I personally consider a tick reading over 500 as bullish and below -500 as bearish on low volatility days.
 (Notated by the horizontal purple lines on chart above)

 On higher volatility days you can expect bigger swings in the tick index.
 On such days I look for tick counts above 1000 and below -1000.

-Determining volatility is actually quite easy.
+Determining volatility is quite easy.

 You can set expectations on market volatility by examining the following three things.

 - Premarket: Are we opening above yesterday’s high or below yesterday’s low?
 If so you should expect higher volatility on the open and be looking for larger tick extremes.

 - The Open: Examine the range on the NYSE Tick in the first 15 to 30 minutes.
 If the tick index is between +500 to -500 it’s more likely to be a lower volatility session.
 Thus any tick counts exceeding +500 or -500 are going to be more relevant.

 - Number of Tick Extremes: If the tick tick count breaks the 500 and -500 levels multiple times, expect higher volatility.
 Thus, look for larger tick extremes.